 We are continuously striving to achieve a culture that values ability, difference, openness, fairness, transparency and inclusivity, aiming to go beyond the statutory and legal requirements.
 Improving our equality, diversity and inclusion is a major strategic initiative at the Met Office, reflecting the commitment, and investment, in continuous improvement from our board.

 Our aim is to have a work force that is representative of the public that we serve, so that our services are relevant to the whole of the UK, and beyond.

 Here at the Met Office we believe that great minds don’t think alike, we celebrate and appreciate the value of difference.
 We believe that setting equality objectives is an important way for us to show our commitment to equality, diversity and inclusion.
 Our equality objectives help us describe the things we’ll do to support our vision to be a progressive employer of choice.

 We’ve set out four equality objectives that will enable us to focus on key areas and ensure we are making progress.
-The objectives will last from 2020 until 2024, but we will keep track of where we are annually and update the aims as we make progress.
+The objectives will last from 2020 until 2024 at the latest, but we will keep track of where we are annually and update where relevant.

 Objective 2 – Advancing equality of opportunity

 Objective 3 – Increasing representation of under-represented groups at all levels